ubikorp/astro-lacking/src/content/post/playlists/2016-08-23-i-ll-go-down-swinging.md

 - The Babies
 - Brian Eno
 - Charming Turtlenecks
-- The Chemical Brothers
+- Chemical Brothers
 - The Claypool Lennon Delirium
 - Diamanda Galas with John Paul Jones
 - Family Of God
 - The Flamenco A Go Go
 - Flat Duo Jets
 - The Fratellis
-- G. Love & Special Sauce
+- G. Love + Special Sauce
 - Guided By Voices
 - Guv'ner
 - The Hidden Cameras